yutannihilation/savvy/docs/design.md

 ## Treating External SEXP and owned SEXP differently

 Savvy is opinionated in many points.
-One thing I think should be introduced before diving into thedetails is that savvy uses separate types for SEXP passed from outside and that created within Rust function.
+One thing I think should be introduced before diving into the details is that savvy uses separate types for SEXP passed from outside and that created within Rust function.
 The former, external SEXP, is read-only, and the latter, owned SEXP, is writable.
 Here's the list: